 How will you rehearse?

 Chances are, you’ll know the basic narrative of your presentation, especially if you wrote it.
 But that doesn’t mean you can skip rehearsing.
 At best, knowing your stuff will get you through the middle – but your beginning and end need to be really strong.
 Instead of taking too long fiddling with slides, devote at least as much time to rehearsing what you’ll say and how you’ll say it.

 How will you use the space?

 This will depend on how much of it you have; a typical meeting room may provide a small area, but you can still move around.
 A big stage will provide more scope for movement – and demand it.
 I’ll never forget the pitch when the person presenting all the ideas paced around the room, showing and rapidly discarding the contenders that hadn’t quite made the grade.
-The energy was infectious.
+His energy and enthusiasm were infectious.
 You can ‘anchor’ a spot in the room when you make a point – such as ‘before’ – and return to it to reinforce the point.
 As your audiences will most likely read left to right, be sure to follow that direction.
-Anchor another point to their right as you build to ‘after’.
+Anchor another point to their right as you build up to the ‘after’.

 How will you use non-verbal communications?

 This will depend on your objectives – what do you want to achieve?
 What thoughts and feelings do you need to evoke?
 Reflective, regretful, realistic, reasonable, reassured and ready to go? (and that’s just ‘r’.)
 Your facial expression, posture and gesture can go a long way.